Lorain City School District: Lorain Southview High School

 Southview High School was completed in 1969.
 Its school colors were red, white and originally baby blue (which was later changed to navy).
-The sports teams were known as the Saints, and played in the Buckeye and Erie Shore Conferences.
+The sports teams were known as the Saints, and played in the NEOC and Erie Shore Conferences.
 The mascot was a young boy dressed as an angel with a black eye and a patch on his elbow.
 The school's fight song was "When the Saints Go Marching In."

 Southview was previously a member of the Lake Erie League.
 Their Model UN, Army JROTC, wrestling team, and marching band were given many honors.
 During the short lived small school years, the small schools were called: Leadership, Pride and Arts.

 The school board decided to close Southview High School at the end of the 2009–2010 school year and merge the Saints with the Admirals from Lorain Admiral King High School.
 Starting with the 2012 school year, Southview High School was the temporary home of Lorain High School.
 Once the new high school was erected on the site of the former Admiral King High School, all students then transferred there.